hanshermanberg/mapbox-gl-choropleth-grid-layer/README.md

             default: return [0, 0, 0, 0];
         }
     },
+    // The world space size of each cell in the grid
     stepSize: {
         lat: 0.1,
         lng: 0.1
     },
+    // The origin of the grid in world space (south west)
     offset: {
         lat: 59.78,
         lng: 10.6
     },
+    // The opacity of the layer
     opacity: 0.25
 });